By Wendy Choi – Learning in Assessment Manager, IB

 By using multi-modal assessments and allowing students to choose an assessment mode of their preference, DP teachers were able to minimize assessment biases and make sure that they were assessing the conceptual understanding and higher-level thinking skills that they aim to assess, and not just students’ ability to organise and express their thoughts in essay writing.

-For example, Emeli Ward, a Middle Years Programme (MYP) and DP teacher at NIST International School (Thailand) asked his Spanish B students to write a blog related to the cultural identity of an island located in Perú, attending to the text type, organization of paragraphs, cohesive devices and the positive and negative aspects related to the effects of tourism and the theme “identities”.
+For example, Emeli Ward, a Middle Years Programme (MYP) and DP teacher at NIST International School (Thailand) asked her Spanish B students to write a blog related to the cultural identity of an island located in Perú, attending to the text type, organization of paragraphs, cohesive devices and the positive and negative aspects related to the effects of tourism and the theme “identities”.

 “I think it’s an easy way for me to see a student’s performance immediately, and at the same time, it is very engaging for them.”